mrjwei/portfolio/works/user-management-platform.md

 #### Case 2: Current Information Website Built With Google Sites

 Considering our limited resources, at first, I tried to figure out if I could improve the current website instead of building a new one.
-I explore the website, played with it and identified some key problems that would potentially post a danger to users' data and undermine workplace productivity.
+I explored the website, played with it and identified some key problems that would potentially post dangers to users' data and undermine workplace productivity.

 - Due to the lack of a proper authentication functionality, all information was accessible by anyone and everyone.
 - Editing design and content took more time than expected.